-The bill amends the West Virginia Code to establish new requirements for filling vacancies in elected offices at various levels, including federal, state, county, and municipal.
-A significant provision mandates that individuals appointed to fill a vacant office must have been a member of the same registered political party for at least one year prior to the vacancy.
-The selection process for vacancies in the state Senate and House of Delegates will now be managed by the respective party executive committees.
-Additionally, for magistrate vacancies with unexpired terms exceeding two years, these will be filled through a nonpartisan judicial election held concurrently with the next primary or general election.
-The bill also allows the Governor to appoint an acting official to perform the duties of a constitutional officer until the vacancy is filled.
+The bill amends the West Virginia Code to establish new requirements for filling vacancies in elected offices at the federal, state, county, and municipal levels.
+A key provision prohibits the appointment of individuals to fill a vacant office unless they have been a member of the same political party for at least one year prior to the vacancy.
+The selection process for candidates to fill vacancies in the state Senate and House of Delegates will now be managed by the respective party executive committees or the county executive party in single-county districts.
+Additionally, the Governor is authorized to appoint an acting official to perform the duties of a constitutional officer until the vacancy is filled.

 Committee Substitute: 3-10-3, 3-10-4, 3-10-5, 3-10-6, 3-10-7, 3-10-8